sahilsingh2002/Chess-Project/README.md

 This chess game includes the following features:

-A graphical user interface built using Pygame.
+A graphical user interface built using Pygame.\n
-Legal move validation, including en passant, castling, and promotion.
-A turn-based system that alternates between players.
-A highlight of possible moves for a selected piece.
-Changing themes using key **t**.
+Legal move validation, including en passant, castling, and promotion.\n A turn-based system that alternates between players.\n A highlight of possible moves for a selected piece.\n Changing themes using key **t**.\n
-Restarting Game using key **r**.
+Restarting Game using key **r**.\n

 # Code Structure